 This post is also available in: Español (Spanish)

-Birds eat the fruits; seeds used for propagation.
 In cultivation, Marlberry prefers well-drained soils with an organic top layer.
-In landscaping, it is an attractive tree or shrub for its leaves and colorful fruits, suited to gardens and parks as a specimen tree or pruned to form a hedge.
-Marlberry is an ideal choice for native tree gardens.
+In landscaping, it is an attractive tree or shrub thanks to its leaves and colorful fruits.
+Furthermore, birds eat the fruits; and the seeds are used for propagation.
+It is well suited for gardens and parks.
+It can also be used as a specimen tree or pruned to form a hedge.
+Ardisia Escallonioides (Marlberry) is an ideal choice for native tree gardens.